Millennial contract killer struggles in gig economy - The Beaverton

 The fresh-faced contract killer checked her Instagram before continuing.

-“It’s not just the competition from these new assholes either…” said the elusive -for-hire.
+’s not just the competition from these new assholes either…” said the elusive murder-for-hire.
 “A guy I’ve worked with for years, has an added service on Rover now.
 You know the pet sitter app?
 He offers to watch the client’s pets so they can leave the country while he’s doing their hit, gives them the perfect alibi.”

 “He’ll even groom your dogs if you checkmark the box when making the booking.
 Instead of cutting throats, he’s cutting nails.
 It’s genius really!”

-The new freelance economy disrupts long-held beliefs about how shooting people in the head for can .
+The new freelance economy disrupts long-held beliefs about how shooting people in the head for money can work.
 New markets, reduced risk, and confidential payment are all advantageous for up and coming hitmen.

 One of the earliest services created for the gig economy – TaskRabbit, an on-demand service for completion of everyday chores – has been singled out by every evil, soulless, dead-eyed assassin we surveyed as their least favourite of the freelance companies.